scolacur/indigo-take-home-assessment/README.md

 Thanks for giving me the opportunity to do this take-home challenge.
 I took a very functional approach, trying to abstract as much out into reusable functions as possible, and keeping all application-specific logic inside of the application state, sort of like a config.

+Basically, clicking "Add" updates the application client-side, and clicking "Submit" mimics saving the data to the server.

 The Javascript file does the following:
 - Initialize application state to keep track of data on the client
 - Append a stylesheet